italicninja/timer/README.md

 This project provides a web-based tool for Final Fantasy XI players to track various in-game time-based events and schedules.

+FFXI Timer

+Copied and updated from http://www.pyogenes.com/ffxi/timer/v2.html

+For use you probably want -> https://italicninja.github.io/timer/

 ## Features

 - Vanadiel time conversion